RazorDevs/Deep-Aether/README.md

 New Items:
  - Golden Grass Seeds (drops from Golden Grass (not the block version); can be crafted with swet balls into a new swet ball type, which can turn Aether Dirt into Golden Grass)
- - Music Disks: Nabooru and A Morning Wish by Emile van Krieken (these tracks were originally meant for the Aether I mod a long time ago, but were never implemented)
+ - Music Disks: "Nabooru" and "A Morning Wish" by Emile van Krieken (these tracks were originally meant for the Aether I mod a long time ago, but were never implemented)

 New Liquid:
  - Poison: It's the normal poison bucket from the Aether I mod, but now you can place it as a liquid (like water), and it naturally spawns in the Yagroot Swamp biome